 - Purchase your “I Love My Backyard Birds” women’s Tee to show your love of birds.

 - Host a bird-watching party in your own backyard.

-- Sign up for the Great Backyard Bird Count which will be held between Feb 17 and Feb 20.
+- Sign up for the Great Backyard Bird Count which will be held in February.

 February is one of my favorite months of the year, and even more so because it’s National Bird Feeding Month.
 In fact, just last weekend I purchased another 80 lbs. of wild bird seed to stock up.
 Yep, we’re going through that much in about a month’s time, so if the birds aren’t in your backyard they’re probably in mine.
 Lol.